lucadealfaro/rpi_boot_camp/twit_button/README.md

 Next, we are going to develop an application where, at each button press, we post an update to twitter.
 Just because!
 This could be a useful kind of doorbell, after all.
 Plus, this is a good example of how to get a device "do stuff" with the internet.
 First, we need to install some software.
 First the excellent [requests](http://docs.python-requests.org/en/master/user/quickstart/) package to make requests:

-    sudo apt-get install python-requests
+    sudo apt-get install python-requests python-pip
+    sudo pip install requests requests_oauthlib

 And the excellent simple Twitter API written by Rakshit Agrawal (do this from the twit_button directory):

     git clone https://github.com/rakshit-agrawal/python-twitter-apps.git twitter
     touch twitter/__init__.py

-Follow [these instructions](https://github.com/rakshit-agrawal/python-twitter-apps) to create a Twitter account (if you don't have one already), and an App, obtaining the authentication parameters.
+Follow [these instructions](https://github.com/rakshit-agrawal/python-twitter-apps) to create a Twitter account (if you don't have one already), and an App, obtaining the authentication parameters. *Note: Twitter will ask you for a mobile phone number for you to be able to create an app.*  You know, nothing comes for free.
 Then add them as follows to the configuration file:

     cp credentials.example.json credentials.json
     nano credentials.json